Black Parade (song)

 "Black Parade" is a song by American singer Beyoncé.
 It was produced by Beyoncé and Derek Dixie in the wake of the murder of George Floyd and the protests that followed it.
-The song was surprise released on June 19, 2020, also referred to as Juneteenth, a day commemorating the end of slavery in the United States.
+The song was surprise released on June 19, 2020, also referred to as Juneteenth, a day commemorating the abolishment of slavery in the United States.
 The song serves as a celebration of Black culture and the support of Black activism.
-An extended version of the song was used in the end credits of Beyoncé's film Black Is King and included in the accompanying deluxe edition of The Lion King: The Gift, both released on July 31, 2020.
+While initially a stand-alone single, an extended version of the song was used in the end credits of Beyoncé's film Black Is King and included in the accompanying deluxe edition of The Lion King: The Gift, both released on July 31, 2020.

 "Black Parade" received critical acclaim upon release, with praise for its lyrical references to black history, culture, pride and activism, as well as for Beyoncé's vocal performance.
 Critics noted the track's ability to act as a condemnation of racism and a call to action for protestors against police brutality, while also serving as an uplifting celebration of black culture.
 The release of the song caused a significant rise in sales for several black-owned small businesses.
 It was the most nominated song at the 63rd Annual Grammy Awards, with four nominations, including Record of the Year and Song of the Year.
 The song won Best R&B Performance, which was Beyoncé's 28th Grammy win, making her the most awarded singer and female artist in Grammy history.